kdurant/verilog-testbench/README.md

     \# ChangeLog   :
     \=============================================================================*/

+    default:
-    default g:testbench_load_header is 1
+    g:testbench_load_header is 1
-* If you set g:testbench_load_header is 1, you should set these variables
+* If you g:testbench_load_header is 1, you should set these variables:
     let g:vimrc_author='your name'
     let g:vimrc_email='your email'

+    default:
+    g:vimrc_author is 'author'
-    default g:vimrc_author is 'author', g:vimrc_email is 'email@email.com'
+    g:vimrc_email is 'email@email.com'

 # Contributions
 Contributions, issue and pull requests are welcome